 An electric generator is a device that converts a form of energy into electricity.
 There are many different types of electricity generators.
 Most of world electricity generation is from generators that are based on scientist Michael Faraday’s discovery in 1831 that moving a magnet inside a coil of wire makes (induces) an electric current to flow in the wire.
 He made the first electricity generator called a Faraday disk, which operates on this relationship between magnetism and electricity and which led to the design of the electromagnetic generators that we use today.

-A common method of producing electricity is from generators with an electromagnet—a magnet produced by electricity—not a traditional magnet.
-The generator has a series of insulated coils of wire that form a stationary cylinder.
-This cylinder surrounds a rotary electromagnetic shaft.
-When the electromagnetic shaft rotates, it induces a small electric current in each section of the wire coil.
-Each section of the wire coil becomes a small, separate electric conductor.
-The small currents of the individual sections combine to form one large current.
-This current is the electricity that moves through power lines to consumers.
+Electromagnetic generators use an electromagnet—a magnet produced by electricity—not a traditional magnet.
+A basic electromagnetic generator has a series of insulated coils of wire that form a stationary cylinder—called a stator—surrounding an electromagnetic shaft—called a rotor.
+Turning the rotor makes an electric current flow in each section of the wire coil, which becomes a separate electric conductor.
+The currents in the individual sections combine to form one large current.
+This current is the electricity that moves from generators through power lines to consumers.
 Electromagnetic generators driven by kinetic (mechanical) prime movers account for nearly all of U.S. electricity generation.